scrapy/scrapy/docs/topics/architecture.rst

 The data flow in Scrapy is controlled by the execution engine, and goes like
 this:

-1. The :ref:`Engine <component-engine>` gets the first Requests to crawl from the :ref:`Spider <component-spiders>`.
+1. The :ref:`Engine <component-engine>` gets the initial Requests to crawl from the :ref:`Spider <component-spiders>`.

 2. The :ref:`Engine <component-engine>` schedules the Requests in the